Integrating with Kafka

 decorator, then the workflows will be enqueued in a workflow queue and subject to rate limits.

-First, install the DBOS library for Confluent's JavaScript Client for Apache Kafka in your application:
+First, install the DBOS integration for Confluent's JavaScript Client for Apache Kafka in your application:

 npm install @dbos-inc/dbos-confluent-kafka

-Then, define your transaction or workflow.
+Then, define your workflow.
 It must take in the Kafka topic, partition, and message as inputs:

 import { DBOS } from '@dbos-inc/dbos-sdk';